-Back pain usually affects the lower back.
+Back pain commonly affects your lower back.
 It can be a short-term problem, lasting a few days or weeks, or continue for many months or even years.
-Most people will have some form of back pain at some stage in their lives.
+Most people will have some form of back pain at some stage in their lifetime.

 Back pain is extremely common – about four in five people are affected at some point in their lifetime.
-Anyone can get back pain at any age, but it's most common in people between the ages of 35 and 55, or over.
+You can get back pain at any age, but it's most common between the ages of 35 and 65.

-It's often very difficult to know exactly what causes back pain, but it's usually thought to be related to a strain in one of the interconnecting structures in your back, rather than a nerve problem.
-Back pain caused by a more serious, underlying condition is rare and you're unlikely to be affected unless you are very old or very young.
+It's often very difficult to know exactly what causes back pain.
+However, it's usually related to a strain in a muscle, tendon or ligament, or damage to one of the other structures in your back.
+This is known as ‘mechanical back pain’.
+Back pain caused by a more serious, underlying condition is unlikely unless:

-If you have low back pain, you may have tension, soreness or stiffness in your lower back area.
-This pain is often referred to as 'non-specific' back pain and usually improves on its own within a few days.
+If you have lower back pain, you may have tension, soreness or stiffness in your lower back area.
+This pain is often referred to as 'non-specific' back pain.
+In nine out of 10 people, it improves on its own within four to six weeks.

-Back pain may be called either 'acute' or 'chronic' depending on how long your symptoms last.
+Back pain may be called either acute, sub-acute or chronic depending on how long your symptoms last.
 You may have:

 You should see your GP as soon as possible if, as well as back pain, you have:

-These symptoms are known as red flags.
-It's important to seek medical help for these symptoms to ensure you don't have a more serious, underlying cause for your back pain.
+It's important to seek immediate advice from your GP about these symptoms to ensure there is no serious, underlying cause for your pain.

-For most people with back pain, there isn't any specific, underlying problem or condition that can be identified as the cause of the pain.
-However, there are a number of factors that can increase your risk of developing back pain, or aggravate it once you have it.
+For most people with back pain, there is no specific problem or condition that you or your doctor can identify as the cause.
+This is known as non-specific lower back pain.
+There are a number of factors that can increase your risk of developing back pain, or aggravate it once you have it.
 These include:

-Low back pain may also be caused by an infection or cancer, but these two causes are very rare.
+Back pain may also be caused by an infection or cancer, but these causes are rare.

-Your GP will usually be able to diagnose low back pain from your symptoms and there will be no need for further tests.
-If, however, your symptoms don't improve after a few weeks, or you have some red flag symptoms, he or she may refer you to a back clinic to have:
+Your GP will usually be able to diagnose low back pain from your symptoms and by examining you.
+There is often no need for further tests.
+However, if your symptoms don't improve after a few weeks, or you have other symptoms, your GP may advise you to have some tests.
+These might include:

-These tests are used to find out if you have a more specific, underlying cause for your back pain.
+These tests are used to find out if your back pain has a specific cause.

-There are a number of things you can do to help relieve low back pain.
+There are a number of things you can do to help relieve back pain.

-Taking an over-the-counter painkiller (such as aspirin or paracetamol) or anti-inflammatory medicine (such as ibuprofen) is often enough to relieve acute low back pain.
-You can also use creams, lotions and gels that contain painkillers or anti-inflammatory ingredients.
+You may wish to take an over-the-counter painkiller (paracetamol) or anti-inflammatory medicine (such as aspirin or ibuprofen).
+These can relieve back pain and help you to stay active.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-If your pain is severe or chronic, your GP may prescribe stronger medicines such as diazepam, morphine or tramadol.
+If your pain is severe, your GP may offer you stronger medicines such as a codeine-based painkiller or stronger anti-inflammatory medicine.
+He or she may also offer you a muscle relaxant such as diazepam if there is a lot of spasm.
 However, these aren't suitable for everyone because they can be addictive and cause side-effects.
-Always ask your doctor for advice and read the patient information leaflet that comes with your medicine.
+Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-Some people find acupuncture can help relieve low back pain.
-You may be able to have a course of up to 10 sessions over a 12-week period.
+Some people find that acupuncture can help relieve back pain.
+If you would like to try this, your GP may refer you for a course of up to 10 sessions over a 12-week period.

 You should always talk to your GP before trying any complementary therapy.